bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `Currency subClassOf Income some Value` <br />
 If Currency is a type of Income, it has some quantifiable monetary Value.
-* `Income subClassOf WealthModule some Healthcare` <br />
+* `Income subClassOf WealthModule some HealthcareAccess` <br />
-If Wealth exists, some level of Healthcare can be afforded.
+If Wealth exists, some level of HealthcareAccess can be afforded.
 * `Income subClassOf WealthModule some EducationLevel.` <br />
 If a Person has some Income, it enables that Person to obtain some EducationLevel.